 Labor is one of your largest costs, and it is also your most controllable cost.
 Streamlined labor scheduling tools, based on forecasting, can make sure your labor is running as efficiently as the rest of your restaurant.

-Technology tools like cloud-based scheduling, with features such as templates or suggested schedules based on up-to-date data or SPLH percentage goals, save operators time and energy.
+Technology tools like cloud-based restaurant scheduling software, with features such as templates or suggested schedules based on up-to-date data or SPLH percentage goals, save operators time and energy.
 Mobile apps also have the potential to boost employee engagement, functioning as a single point of contact for shift requests, availability, or company-wide messaging.

 Integrating your POS system with your accounting and scheduling solution also helps you use labor data for forecasting.
 You can run a daily P&L or prepare a daily payroll accrual.
 This data allows you to compare your scheduled labor to your actual numbers.
 This up-to-date information, all stored and analyzed in one place, can help you spot and react to labor issues, and address them proactively.